Chuo-ku Tourism Association Official Blog

 kaede201810.JPG

-It is said that Nakanohashi and Kaedebashi were also nicknamed.
-In 1674, a new appetizer field (Shinkasaba shore) was set up on the west side as the second fish shore following the Nihonbashi fish shore, and it was abbreviated as Shinba It seems that it was
+It is said that there were also other names for Nakanohashi and Kaedebashi, and in 1674, a new appetizer (new appetizer) was set up as the second fish shore () following the Nihonbashi fish shore on the west side, and it was abbreviated as a new place.

 kaede201811.JPG

-If you look at the expressway north of Hashigami of Shinbabashi, you can clearly see that the road is coming down from the elevated to the bottom of the Kaede River.
+If you look at the expressway north from Hashigami of Shinbabashi, you can see that the road is coming down from the elevated to the bottom of the Kaede River.

 kaede201812.JPG

-Torii Inari Shrine (F) is located just next to Shinbabashi, just a little from Sakura-dori St.
+Torii Inari Shrine (F) is located right next to Shinbabashi, just a short walk from Sakura-dori St.

 kaede201813.JPG

-It stands in a quiet place, and the word "No. 1" is impressive.
+It is built in a quiet place, and the word "Senior First Place" is impressive.